Insulin aspart (rys)

 Taking other medicines

-- oral hypoglycaemic agents - used for the treatment of type 2 diabetes
+- other medicines used for the treatment of diabetes

 - monoamine oxidase inhibitors (MAOI) - used for the treatment of depression